ejkington/rimbo-beer-brewery/README.md

 ## Acknowledgments

 Thank you to my mentor Brian Macharia for his continuing help and feedback.
-His advice and tips have been very beneficial, especially in the area of coding standards and best practice.
-My friends and family that suports me the best they can
+His advice and tips have been very beneficial My friends and family that suports me the best they can